LucasDelfino92/morrowindsharp/main.md

 ## Creating a Separator in MO2

-- Right-click the empty space in the left pane of MO2 and select **Create Separator**
+- Right-click the empty space in the left pane of MO2 and select **Create Separator**.
-- Name the separator **Bug Fixes**
+- Name the separator **Bug Fixes**.

 ## [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096)

+> ℹ️ This is the first mod in the guide that is installed with the **Mod Manager Download** button, you will need to click that button then head to the **Downloads** section of Mod Organizer 2 to install it.
+Once installed, make sure you check the box next to it in the left pane of MO2 to enable it.

 ### Installation instructions:
 - **Main files - Patch for Purists**

 Unofficial patch that aims to make the game completely bug-free, within the abilities of Construction Set.
 It diverges from later versions of the community patches in that it takes a more conservative approach about what it considers a bug.

-> ℹ️ This is the first mod in the guide that is installed with the **Mod Manager Download** button, you will need to click that button then head to the **Downloads** section of Mod Organizer 2 to install it.
-Once installed, make sure you check the box next to it in the left pane of MO2 to enable it.

 ## [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931)

+> ℹ️ This mod is listed for completionism purposes.
+The general opinion in the community is that the Bethesda official plugins are of low quality and not worth playing.
+You can safely skip this mod and continue with the rest of the guide.

 ### Installation instructions:
 - **Unofficial Morrowind Official Plugins Patched**
 - You will be prompted with a **FOMOD** installer:
-  - Select **UMOPP Merged** and click **Next**
+  - Select **UMOPP Merged** and click **Next**.
-  - Select **Yes** to Compatibility Version and click **Next**
+  - Select **Yes** to Compatibility Version and click **Next**.
-  - Select **No** to Better Armor Compatibility and click **Next**
+  - Select **No** to Better Armor Compatibility and click **Next**.
-  - Click **Install**
+  - Click **Install**.

 An attempt to fix the many issues present in Bethesda's original Official Plugins.
 Includes fixes for all of the Official Plugins, and offers merged and compatibility options as well.

-> ℹ️ This mod is listed for completionism purposes.
-The general opinion in the community is that the Bethesda official plugins are of low quality and not worth playing.
-You can safely skip this mod and continue with the rest of the guide.

 ## [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720)